turings/au-bot/README.md

 ## Crossovers
 Using the keyword CROSSOVER-SAFE in your request tweet makes sure that characters from movies/shows with the genres 'War', 'Horror' and 'Crime' are not considered for prompts.
 <br>
-Characters portrayed by actors aged under 18 at the time of the movie or episode's release are excluded as standard.
+Characters portrayed by actors aged under 18 at the time of the movie or episode's release are automatically excluded.

 # References
 Actor and movie/TV data is sourced from [TheMovieDB API](https://www.themoviedb.org/documentation/api/terms-of-use).